opencharles/charles-search-box/README.md

 ## ReactJS search box component

 Front-end search widget of [charles-rest](https://www.github.com/opencharles/charles-rest).
-To use this, add the following script to your page, **right after opening the body tag**.
+To use this, add the following script to your page, **right before closing the body tag**.

 Make sure you instruct [@charlesmike](https://www.github.com/charlesmike) to index your github site first.